Copyright© Ute Grabowsky/photothek.net

 In November 2020, the BMZ entered into negotiations with Togo on a reform partnership.
 The partnership is intended to foster sustainable economic development and contribute towards stability and political participation in the West African country.

 The two sides agreed that the partnership should focus on the area of intervention of “Good governance” and on the core area of “Training and sustainable growth for decent jobs”.
 There will be close cooperation with other donors, especially the European Union.

 Through reform partnerships, the German Development Ministry supports reform-minded countries in fostering private-sector involvement so as to create more jobs.
-In this way, the BMZ is putting the Marshall Plan with Africa and the G20 Compact with Africa initiative into action.
-Reform partnerships are based on a "more for more" principle: commitments and disbursements are usually tied to the implementation of specific reforms.
+In this way, the BMZ is putting the G20 Compact with Africa initiative into action.
+Reform partnerships are based on a “more for more” principle: commitments and disbursements are usually tied to the implementation of specific reforms.

 SDG trends for Togo

 - Trend information unavailable